 The Modern Solution to Bad Photos

 Let's be honest.
-Most of us don't have a portfolio of amazing, recent photos.
-Hiring a photographer for a dating photoshoot is expensive and can feel incredibly awkward.
-Asking friends to play photographer gets old fast.
+Most guys do not have a stack of recent, attractive photos ready to go.
+Hiring a photographer for a dating photoshoot usually costs $250 to $500, and asking friends to keep taking pictures of you gets old fast.

 These are major dating profile bio turnoffs.